DO YOU KNOW YOURSELF?

 Since its inception, just some decades ago, the subfield of evolutionary biology has exposed the tight hold that biological mechanisms have over our existence.
 A hold which in turn is influenced by an intensely, entangled interaction with the environment.

-As if they were braiding a braid, the interactions between the biological dimension, the environment and the decisive influence of chaos, shape us.
+As if they were braiding a braid, the interactions between the biological dimension, the environment and the decisive influence of chaos, shape our lives.

 YOU CAN'T SPELL –COMPLEX LIFE– WITHOUT EUKARYOTE